Boat Dwellers’ Rights Bill introduced in Parliament

 The full title is “A Bill to recognise the rights of boat dwellers on Britain’s rivers, canals and coastal waters to have their dwelling recognised as their lawful home with the rights and protections attached to that; to make provision for a system of temporary moorings that recognises those rights for those without a permanent mooring; and for connected purposes”.

 The Bill was read for a first time and was ordered to be printed.
-It will receive a second reading in due course.
 It is a Private Members’ Bill, which was chosen at random in a ballot in the House of Lords at the start of the current Parliamentary session.
 Baroness Bakewell was a member of the All Party Parliamentary Group on Gypsies, Travellers and Roma between 2018 and 2024, and a member of the House of Lords Select Committee on the Middle Level Bill in 2018.

 More information: